 Mount Batur is one of the most popular hiking spots in Bali.
 Located in Batur village, Kintamani, it is known for its remarkable caldera.
-This site even acknowledged by UNESCO as part of the Global Geopark Network.
+This site is even acknowledged by UNESCO as part of the Global Geopark Network.

 Sunrise sighting is the main attraction of this active volcano.
 Therefore, in order to arrive at the summit before sunrise, trekkers should start to hike before dawn.
 Even though most of the pathways are clearly obvious.
-Hiking in a pitch dark without any experience can be dangerous.
+Hiking in the pitch dark without any experience can be dangerous.

 Thus, for safety reasons, it is better to go in a group or hire a guide.
 Luckily the hikers association on the mountain base also provides tour guides and packages for tourists.
-And a guided trip charge would costs around Rp200.000 to Rp400.000 per person.

 Mount Batur Difficulty

-Mount Batur is only 1.717 meters high, which relatively not that high compared to other mountains in Bali.
+Mount Batur is only 1.717 meters high, which is relatively not that high compared to other mountains in Bali.
 Like Mount Agung, 3.031 m and Mount Abang 2.152 masl.
-Mount Batur’s difficulty considered moderate.
+Mount Batur’s difficulty is considered moderate.
 The hiking trail is still pretty challenging.
 Especially for first-timer hikers, it’s not going to be easy as the hikers claim.

 The trek would start with little elevation, a clear path, and shady trees.
 But it gets rockier and steeper along the way.
 Near the top, the landscape will start to change into sandy layers with less vegetation.
 Therefore, proper hiking shoes and poles will definitely help with the walking trail.